BritishPandaChick/disney-codes/log.md

 - Decide if I should use JavaScript on this site or not.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-tourist-attraction)

+## Day 17: July 21, 2019
+**What I Did Today:** Finish adding HTML sections to 30 Days, 30 Sites tourist attraction website.
+Began adding CSS styles.

+**Day Summary:** I managed to get all the HTML added.
+I get a feeling I'll be adding more HTML as I go so I'll probably add more as I add more CSS.
+I started adding CSS to the website.
+So far I've managed to get some of the navbar done.
+I'm using some of the colors I used in the original version I made from round one.
+Right now my plan is to get most of the CSS on the site before I start playing around with Flexbox since that will impact lots of responsive styles.
+I added a form element in the HTML this time.
+It won't actually work but I want to practice putting a form element on a website.
+I'm also using this project to use the iframe tag more by adding sections for Google Maps or video.

+**Tomorrow's List:**
+- Finish adding styles for navbar.
+- Add CSS styles for greeting section of website.
+Find a background image for the greeting section.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-tourist-attraction)